AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

     <div class="note-yellow">
       <p>
         LayeredFS patching is unstable for system applets which causes Home Menu to crash.
-        This happens when Home Menu is opened 11 times total (by suspending a game or exiting an applet) after booting the system.
+        This happens when the Home Menu is opened 11 times total (by suspending a game or exiting an applet) after booting the system.
       <p>